 - Loss of consortium

-Victims of a trucking accident are advised to contact an experienced personal injury lawyer who will focus on their case and protect their legal rights.
+Victims of a trucking accident are advised to contact an experienced lawyer who will focus on their case and protect their legal rights.

-Our personal injury lawyers are experienced and have the resources to handle these cases.
+Our lawyers are experienced and have the resources to handle these cases.
 Call us for a free case evaluation at (916) 520-6639, or fill out a contact form.